CHE-WEI/GCD_homework/README.md

 + PART4.
 Add the real names of features (a.k.a. measurements).
 Then , add the real names of activities, and make column names to be easily understand.
 + PART5.
 Make a simple descriptive statistic, the average result of each measurement for each activity and each subject.
 This can be done by the dplyr Verbs, group_by() and summarize().
 + PART6.
 Export the final summarized result.

+For more details, you can see the run_analysis.R file.
+That code is well documented.